Media and Performance

 Playwriting

-Playwriting offers you the chance to experiment with a variety of theatre writing styles and forms.
-We will cover the craft of playwriting, studying character, dialogue, narrative, form, and stagecraft.
-We will also look at the business of playwriting, exploring the many professional opportunities and routes open to playwrights.
+Playwriting offers the chance to experiment with a variety of theatre writing styles and forms.
+You will read and explore a series of cutting-edge 21st century plays to become familiar with the latest innovations in writing for the stage.
+The module covers the craft of playwriting, studying character, dialogue, narrative, form, and stagecraft.
+You will write a short play to put into practice the skills you have been developing.
+The module will also look at the business of playwriting, exploring the many professional opportunities and routes open to playwrights regionally and nationally.

 Shakespeare In Performance